Date of Degree

 The comparison shows that rapid averaging, made possible with direct IR pulse shaping, overcomes the loss of signal strength.
 It is also shown that upconversion and CMOS visible array detection does not cause a measurable loss in the signal to noise ratio (S/N).
 The study of 15N-labeled 3-azidopyridine shows that the azido stretch is an effective indirect probe of the protonation state of the pyridine ring.
 The study of OCN- reveals non-Gaussian spectral diffusion dynamics in methanol, presents a simple analysis of the non-Gaussian dynamics, and provides a physical justification of the observed dynamics.

 Rock, William Thomas.
-"2D IR done cheaper, easier, and faster: design and applications." dissertation, University of Iowa, 2012.
+"2D IR done cheaper, easier, and faster: design and applications."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.